leglorious/jmxtranswiki/Installation.md

 ## Enabling JMX for a JVM

 In order to use jmxtrans, you must first enable Java Management Extensions (JMX) on your Java Virtual Machine (JVM).
-We recommend that you connect to Java 6 (or greater) JVM's because there are improvements to the JMX protocol that we can take advantage of, such as wildcard (```*```) queries.
+We recommend that you connect to Java 6 (or greater) JVMs because there are improvements to the JMX protocol that we can take advantage of, such as wildcard (```*```) queries.

 For applications behind a firewall that do not need security, add these arguments to the startup of the JVM in order to enable remote JMX connections: